AlphaOPT: Formulating Optimization Programs with Self-Improving LLM Experience Library: Experiments

 \subsection{Experimental Setup}

-Our experiments are conducted on a dataset of 454 problem instances, aggregated from four real-world optimization and operation task datasets, namely the NLP4LP \citep{ahmaditeshnizi2024optimus}, NL4OPT \citep{NL4OPT}, IndustryOR \citep{huang2025orlm}, MAMO (ComplexLP) \citep{huang2024mamo}, with any invalid entries discarded.
-These collections span various formulation types and originate from diverse sources, including academic papers, textbooks, and real‐world industry scenarios.
-Detailed descriptions of these datasets are provided in Appendix~\ref{appendix:datasets}.
+Our experiments are conducted on a dataset of 452 problem instances, aggregated from four real-world optimization task datasets---the NLP4LP \citep{ahmaditeshnizi2024optimus}, NL4OPT \citep{NL4OPT}, IndustryOR \citep{huang2025orlm}, MAMO (ComplexLP) \citep{huang2024mamo}.
+These collections span various formulation types and originate from diverse sources, which include academic papers, textbooks, and real‐world industry scenarios, and each instance pairs a natural-language problem description with its optimal solution.
+Detailed dataset statistics are provided in Appendix~\ref{appendix:datasets}.

 We perform stratified sampling within each dataset, randomly partitioning $70\%$ for training and $30\%$ for testing.
-We maintain a strict separation between training and test data.
-The experience library is constructed only from training tasks, ensuring that training-derived insight examples do not leak into the test set.
-To assess out-of-distribution generalization, we additionally evaluate on LogiOR \citep{yang2025automatedopt} and Optibench \citep{yang2024optibench}.
+The experience library is constructed only from training tasks, which ensures that training-derived insight examples do not leak into the test set.
+To assess out-of-distribution generalization, we also evaluate on LogiOR \citep{yang2025orthought} and OptiBench \citep{yang2024optibench}.
+Because our framework derives feedback from correct solutions, it is relatively sensitive to data noise; we therefore train and evaluate on clean splits that exclude instances labeled as erroneous.
+Specifically, for NLP4LP, IndustryOR, and LogiOR we use the cleaned versions provided by \citet{yang2025orthought}, and for NL4OPT, MAMO (ComplexLP), and OptiBench we use the cleaned releases from \citet{astorga2025autoformulation}.

-Unless otherwise specified, GPT-4o (OpenAI 2024) with temperature 0 is used as the backbone.
-We use the success rate as the primary evaluation metric, following the evaluation protocol of \citet{yang2025automatedopt}, where a task is considered successful if the LLM-generated optimal value closely aligns with the provided ground-truth solution.
+Unless otherwise specified, GPT-4o (OpenAI, 2024) with temperature 0 is used as the backbone.
+We use the success rate as the primary evaluation metric, following the evaluation protocol of \citet{yang2025orthought}, whereby a task is considered successful if the LLM-generated optimal value closely aligns with the provided ground-truth solution.
+We also report micro- and macro-averaged accuracy for both test-split and out-of-distribution datasets.\footnote{Given evaluation datasets $\mathcal{D}=\{D_1,\dots,D_K\}$ with $|D_k|$ instances and per-dataset accuracy $\mathrm{Acc}(D_k)$, the micro-averaged accuracy $\mathrm{Acc}_{\text{micro}}=\sum_{k} |D_k|\,\mathrm{Acc}(D_k) \big/ \sum_{k} |D_k|$ weights datasets by size, whereas the macro-averaged accuracy $\mathrm{Acc}_{\text{macro}}=\frac{1}{K}\sum_{k} \mathrm{Acc}(D_k)$ weights all datasets equally.}

-\textbf{Baselines.} We evaluate against two families of baselines. (i) \textbf{Prompt-based}: a vanilla baseline that directly generates the mathematical model from a simple prompt, as well as Reflexion (Shinn et al., 2023), OptiMUS (AhmadiTeshnizi, Gao, and Udell, 2024), and ORThought \citep{yang2025automatedopt}. (ii) \textbf{Learning-based}: ORLM \citep{huang2025orlm}, built on LLaMa3-8B, and LLMOPT \citep{JiangShu2025llmopt}, built on Qwen2.5-14B (the latest open-source version available after their paper).